Rosie attempts to grow a green thumb with plenty of practice and a little help from her sister.

 Do you believe that a person can have a green thumb?
-I do because my sister most definitely has one—her yard is amazing and full of color.
+I do!
+My sister most definitely has one—her yard is amazing and full of color.
 Every plant she touches grows magically perfect!
 I take pictures when I visit so that I can get ideas for my own yard.
 Sadly, my thumb is not so green, but rather a yellowish color.
 Hopefully, it will get greener with time.

 In this article, I'll share some of my sister's valuable gardening tips for:

 Placing Your Plants

 The popular Knockout Rose, easy-to-care-for and disease resistant, provides height and fullness with loads of beautiful blooms.
 A birdbath with a fountain pump is nestled in this front section near the porch.
 This is a great way to drown out the sound of cars going by if you live on a busy street.

 Edging provides a clean line between the planting beds and the yard.
 The curved form takes landscaping to another level.
 I recommend using either fiberglass or aluminum edging because of its durability.
 There are also less expensive edging materials available.

 Learn How Easy It Is to Install Edging